Note: We have a more current page on this topic. Head here for more up-to-date information and details about our trademark services.

 - Most importantly, keep your search as narrow as possible as to avoid getting too many hits.
 Start narrow and broaden from there.

 G & G Law can help you register and protect your trademark.
+We offer start-to-finish trademark services to boost your chances at registration.
 Contact us today!